 4. Not Everyone Will Love Your Home

-Your looking for only ONE Buyer.
-They thinks your home is priced well.
-Loves the neighborhood and amenities.
+You’re looking for only ONE Buyer.
+That thinks your home is priced well.
+Loves home, neighborhood, and amenities.
 A buyer the envisions themselves living in your home.
 Most importantly are qualified buyers willing to purchase your home.
 8 Hard Truths Sellers Should Know Selling Home

 5. Illegal Add-On Will Cost You